static-motion/PizzaApp/README.md

 # 📚 ASP.NET-Core-Arch-Template
-Plug and play template for the creation of mid-scale ASP.NET Web projects.
+Plug and play template for the creation of a mid-scale ASP.NET Web projects.
 The template provides architecture that utilizes the best architectural practices and coding guidelines in the field, but yet the architecture is easy enough to be understood and extended.

 This project follows a Multitier architecture designed for scalability, maintainability, and testability.
-The solution is structured into logical tiers, separating concerns across Web, Services, Data, and Common modules.
+The solution is structured into logical tiers, separating concerns across Web, Services, Data, Tests and Common modules.
 Each logical tier follows a minified Multilevel architecture, allowing for further seperation of the set of concerns down to the Single Responsibility of a layer, thus improving design efficiency and flexibility.

 ---